What is Altcoin Season? When is Altseason in May 2026?

 1. Increase in altcoin dominance

 A major sign of an altseason is a clear rise in altcoin dominance in the total cryptocurrency market.
 Alt dominance is the combined market cap of all cryptocurrencies other than Bitcoin, expressed as a percentage of the total market cap of the crypto sector.
-Analysts have identified a confirmed reversal below 54% BTC dominance as a potential inflection threshold for the current cycle.
+Analysts have identified a confirmed break below 55% BTC dominance as the key inflection threshold for the current cycle.

 2. Rising trading volumes